bsteinkirchner/aboutme/README.md

-🤝 My name is Brittany Steinkirchner!
+🤝 My name is Brittany!
 I am a full stack engineer and my tech stack is PHP (Laravel), MySQL, Typescript, and React.

 😄 Pronouns: She/her